PeterGrayCreative/Email-Obfuscation/README.md

 Using **Rot13** in addition to replacing important characters that a bot will use to pattern match your email address should be nearly invisible to most scrape bots.

+**The Email address is unobfuscated on hover in both the mailto and link if you choose to use the email.**

 ### Prerequisites

 This module is written for React.